lchi/freshy-server/README.md

 Work in progress....

+You'll need to use https://github.com/lchi/freshy-chrome-extension in conjunction with this server.

 Installation
 ------------
 You'll need the watchdog, twisted and autobahn python libraries, which if you have ```pip``` installed is as easy as: